-- (1) Student reporting categories that are required by law must be collected as a regular component of all NAEP assessments.
+- Student reporting categories that are required by law must be collected as a regular component of all NAEP assessments.
 These include race, ethnicity, gender, socio-economic status, disability, and limited English proficiency.
 A core of SES information should be collected in every assessment, such as type of community and poverty status.
 An expanded set of SES variables may be included periodically or administered to limited samples.
-Efforts should be made to develop a composite measure or index of SES. - (2) Other factors that provide a context for results should be sampled periodically, or on a rotating basis, over several NAEP cycles, although a limited set may be asked in every assessment.
+Efforts should be made to develop a composite measure or index of SES. - 2.
+Other factors that provide a context for results should be sampled periodically, or on a rotating basis, over several NAEP cycles, although a limited set may be asked in every assessment.
 Contextual factors may include courses taken, student mobility, school safety and discipline, teacher-related factors such as demographics and experience, other factors related to students and schools, and educationally-relevant variables outside school.
 Modules should be prepared for special studies to provide descriptive information on issues of current policy interest.
-Although many non cognitive variables may be of interest, they must be limited to meet the needs of NAEP reporting.
-In all cases, they non-cognitive variables must be clearly related to academic achievement or to the fair presentation of achievement results. - (3) Subject-specific background information should be gathered at the same time that achievement in a subject is assessed.
+In all cases, non-cognitive variables must be clearly related to academic achievement or to the fair presentation of achievement results. - 3.
+Subject-specific background information should be gathered at the same time that achievement in a subject is assessed.
 This may include relevant course content and requirements, teacher preparation, and other factors related to student achievement.
 Questions will not be designed to determine effective practices, but to show patterns and trends of factors of interest, based on previous research.
 Like the contextual information, most of these variables should be sampled periodically, or on a rotating basis, over several administrations of the subject exam, although a limited core set may be repeated every time the assessment is given.